explainers-by-googlers/cross-origin-storage/README.md

 > [!NOTE]
 > If `origins` is a list longer than an implementation-defined maximum length, the user agent must throw a `TypeError` before attempting any write.
 This limit exists so that a list of origins can't be used to approximate `origins: '*'` without going through its explicit opt-in; see [Cross-site probing](#cross-site-probing).

+> [!NOTE]
+> If storing the file would cause the requesting origin to exceed its implementation-defined storage limit, the user agent must reject the closing operation's promise with a `QuotaExceededError` `DOMException` and should log a warning to the console.
+Each origin can only store a limited amount of data in COS, which prevents any one site from flooding the cache in an attempt to evict other sites' resources; see [Cache flooding](#cache-flooding).

 ##### Example: Storing a single file

 ```js